Poems

 And quiet sleep and a sweet dream when the long trick's over.

 John Masefield sailed around Cape Horn before 1900 and then quit the sea to devote his time to poetry, eventually becoming England's Poet Laureate.
 This is one of his most famous poems.
-It has become a favorite of sailors, and has been required reading for generations of schoolchildren in some countries.
+It has become a favorite of sailors and has been required reading for generations of schoolchildren in several countries.
+The word “go” does not appear in this poem as printed in Masefield's Collected Works, though many versions do include it.